INIT-REF/ASM_Euler/README.md

 ### 044
 I assumed that the first (lowest) pair, for which the difference and sum are pentagonal is the one with the lowest difference.
 Unfortunately, I have no proof for that assumption, but it turned out to be the correct answer.
 Also, I set an arbitrary limit to only search within the first 2500 pentagonal numbers.

+### 045
+As all hexagonal numbers are also triangular numbers, it is sufficient to find the next pentagonal number which is also hexagonal.